VitaHEX-Games/HexFlow-Launcher/README.md

 **Tip:**
 It's important that your roms are named using the no-intro file naming convention, e.g. "Game Name (USA)" , otherwise cover images won't be found.

+#### 3. For PSP games, please rename using Leecherman's tool

+Please rename PSP ISO files using Leecherman's [PSP ISO Renamer tool](https://sites.google.com/site/theleecherman/PSPISORenamer) using the following parameters:

+    %NAME% %REGION% %ID%

+The result should look like this:

+    Cars 2 (US) [UCUS-98766].iso

 #### 4. Download covers